grafana/metrictank/docs/metrics.md

 * `api.request.render.points_fetched`:
 the number of points that need to be fetched for a /render request.
 * `api.request.render.points_returned`:
-the number of points the request will return.
+the number of points the request will return best effort: not aware of summarize(), aggregation functions, runtime normalization. but does account for runtime consolidation
 * `api.request.render.series`:
 the number of series a /render request is handling.
 This is the number of metrics after all of the targets in the request have expanded by searching the index.